Configure your tag

 For each domain name you use, you'll need to create a separate site.
 Each site will have its own site key.

 First, select the site you need the site key for in the site switcher (top left directly under the Hitprobe logo).
 Then select Manage site from the menu.
-You'll find your site key under the Integration section.
-Copy this key so you can use it shortly.
+You'll find your tag under Integration > Hitprobe tag.

 Tag options